 [There are] a bunch of definitions of the term ‘hacker’, most having to do with technical adeptness and a delight in solving problems and overcoming limits. … There are people who apply the hacker attitude to other things, like electronics or music — actually, you can find it at the highest levels of any science or art. … The basic difference is this: hackers build things, crackers break them.

 We welcome enquiries from potential new members and anybody else who is interested in what we do.
-We meet in the lab almost every Thursday evening at 7pm and coming along to on of those is probably the best way to see if you would like to get involved.
+We meet in the space almost every Thursday evening at 7pm and coming along to on of those is probably the best way to see if you would like to get involved.